-The aggregated Cells' premium underwritten by the PCC increased from €18,595,980 in 2018 to €23,822,157 in 2019.
+The aggregated Cells' premium underwritten by the PCC marginally decreased from €23,822,157 in 2019 to €23,217,348 in 2020.

-The PCC continues to entertain interest from prospective cell shareholders.
-This augurs well for the Company to grow its cellular network during in the coming years.
-The PCC's executive have positively addressed any threat to the Company's continued operation that the now concluded exit of the UK from the EU for its existing and new cellular operations in the United Kingdom.
-The Company's application to carry out business in the UK under the Temporary Permission's regime had been accepted by the UK FCA/PRA during 2019, and the Company will be furthermore seeking authorisation to operate the UK business as a branch regulated by the FCA.
+The PCC continues to entertain interest from prospective cell shareholders and is expected to grow its Cells network to nine cells by year end.
+The PCC's executive has also positively addressed any threat to the Company's continued operation that the now concluded exit of the UK from the EU may cause for its existing and new cellular operations in the United Kingdom.
+The Company is intended to start its application process to the PRA for the authorisation of operating a branch in the UK during the second quarter 2021.
+The PCC is currently operating till the end of 2023 under the UK's Temporary Permission's regime.
+The branch would be regulated by the UK's FCA.